fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 	RSS Output

-Have a look at /Configuration/TypoScript/RSS/setup.txt You can override the values by using an extension template on the page where your have insert the Rss-modul.
+Have a look at :code:`/Configuration/TypoScript/RSS/setup.txt` You can override the values by using an extension template on the page where your have insert the Rss-modul.

 When you want to use RealURL add the static template "T3Extblog: additional RealUrl config (t3extblog)" too.
-When overriding the TS-values, add a
-"config.tx_realurl_enable = 1" to your TS to get RealUrl running in the RSS-Feed.
+When overriding the TS-values, add a :code:`config.tx_realurl_enable = 1` to your TS to get RealUrl running in the RSS-Feed.